4.1 Faculty Ranks and Titles

 7. Affiliate Faculty

 This title is used to describe individuals with mutually beneficial ties to Mines in circumstances that warrant such a position.
 Such individuals may be employed elsewhere.
-This is not intended for retired Mines faculty, who are encouraged to use the standard Research Faculty track appointment process.
 Typically, Affiliate Faculty work directly with Mines faculty members and their research programs.
 Affiliate Faculty may serve on students' thesis committees with approval by the graduate dean.
 Affiliate Faculty are not permitted to serve as the principal investigator or co-principal investigator on Mines proposals.
 Affiliate Faculty may hold their positions for up to three years, and these appointments may be renewed by approval of the department head and appropriate dean.
 Affiliate Faculty relationships will be reviewed annually by the department head.

 8. External Joint Faculty